PejLab/Pantry/README.md

 - Intermediate steps requiring data from all samples, e.g. clustering
 - Final assembly of all results into a phenotype table

-Each file in `steps/` contains all of these steps for one phenotype category, or multiple categories produced in a similar way.
-Snakemake looks at the inputs and outputs for each rule and figures out the order and number of times to run each one.
+Each file in `steps/` contains all of these steps for one modality, or multiple modalities produced in a similar way.
+Snakemake looks at the inputs and outputs for each rule and figures out the order and number of times to run each step.

 ## Config file

-The config file is a file in YAML format specifying general parameters, input files, and phenotypes to generate.
+The config file is a file in YAML format specifying general parameters, input files, and modalities to generate.
 The project template directory includes a config, which is for a small example dataset and a small subset of the human reference:

 ```yaml
 ## Raw RNA-Seq data